XANOZOID/Drone/readme.md

-# Drone
+# Protozoid
 Back talk.

 ## A simple question
-Drone is a general purpose programming language.
+Protozoid is a general purpose programming language.
 It is stack oriented, message oriented, and language oriented.
 It was initially designed based on the question "what would happen if we merged message oriented programming with stack oriented programming"?
 Or, more simply, "What if Forth was message oriented?".
-What came out of that question is Drone.
+What came out of that question is Protozoid.
 The intention behind asking and addressing the question was hopefully to come up with a language that is both simple in practice, and simple in theory.
 This comes from the idea that Forth is considerably "simple in practice" and that something like smalltalk is "simple in theory" - meaning smalltalk takes the idea of one concept, objects, and applies it all the way down.

-Languages that inspired/influenced Drone include but are not limited to Forth/Factor, Smalltalk/Self, and Rebol/Red.
+Languages that inspired/influenced Protozoid include but are not limited to Forth/Factor, Smalltalk/Self, and Rebol/Red.

-## Drone: 1 answer to the question
+## Protozoid: 1 answer to the question
-For *this specific* iteration of combining the above ideas, currently called Drone, we find a few interesting properties.
+For *this specific* iteration of combining the above ideas, currently called Protozoid, we find a few interesting properties.

 1. At its core: Simple syntax, simple semantics, simple implementation
 2. Good for designing DSLs